KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/gsm-technology/communication-protocol.md

 ## FAQ: Which SW already supports and implements this protocol?
 Two SW implemented this protocol:
   - The GSMDatamanager SW
-  - KOLIBRI Cloud backend SW
+  - PressureSuite Cloud backend SW

 Right now, there is no open-sourced SW that uses the protocol.

 ## FAQ: I don't want to implement this protocol.
 What alternatives do I have?
-- Alternatively, it is possible to use the KOLIBRI Cloud API and get the data automatized in a proper JSON format through.
+- Alternatively, it is possible to use the PressureSuite Cloud API and get the data automatized in a proper JSON format through.
 - It is also possible to use the GSMDatamanager and let it store data into a local MySQL database.
 Then implement a SW tool that extracts the data out of the MySQL database.